 NFL security officers are individual contractors and private investigators.
 They are most often affiliated with a local private investigative or security firm.
 In some instances, these firms may be comprised of a group of local police officers who contract their services out in their free time.

 NFL security agents do not receive a salary or benefits.
-Instead, they are payed an hourly rate.
+Instead, they are paid an hourly rate.
 These rates are set by the individual contractor and are agreed to by the team.
 Rates for NFL security contractors can be $50 per hour or more, depending on the services provided.

 Working as a security agent for NFL players or teams can certainly be fun and rewarding, and may offer a lot of opportunities you might not otherwise get, such as going to the Super Bowl or being on the sidelines with your favorite team.

-At them same time, though, it's a job, not a vacation.
+At the same time, though, it's a job, not a vacation.
 Long hours and travel may be involved.
 Additionally, because services are contracted out, you will likely need other sources of income or another job.
 Working as a security professional for the NFL may very well be an excellent source of supplemental income for those already working in criminal justice careers.